• Skip to main content

 Hence for model trains the pot control adjustment to keep up a selected motor speed likewise deviates depending on the load that the engine may be tugging.

-The constant torque motor speed controller circuit explained in this article gets rid of this issue by tracking the motor speed and maintaining it constant for a predetermined control setting, no matter what the load may be on the motor.
+The constant torque motor speed controller circuit I have explained in this article gets rid of this issue by tracking the motor speed and maintaining it constant for a predetermined control setting, no matter what the load may be on the motor.

 The circuit can be applied in most of the models which uses a DC permanent magnet motor.